MalsR/programming-puzzles/README.md

 # Puzzles

-Some coding puzzles to keep you going and to have some fun.
-Not a competition!
+Some coding puzzles and examples to keep you ticking and most important of all... to have some fun.
+Note: This is not a competition!
+This is also not a project created for marketing purposes so you're not compelled to favourite or watch or whatever.
+If you're interested by all means dig in and please feel free/open to suggest/change.
+We all have a TTL...

 `Life in the matrix goes on`